oVirt/ovirt-site/source/community/user-stories/users-and-providers.html.md

 # Users and Providers

-Our community is growing every day, as individual users and organizations alike discover oVirt and start integrating it into their IT strategies.
-How they use oVirt varies: implementing it in their datacenters and even using oVirt as the basis of their own solutions for their customers.
-For Red Hat, which opened the oVirt codebase, oVirt is used as the upstream for the commercial Red Hat Virtualization product. oVirt is also the upstream for Wind River's Open Virtualization product.
+Our community keeps growing as more individual users and organizations choose oVirt: Some are implementing it in their datacenters, while others are using oVirt as the basis for their own customer solutions.
+Red Hat, which opened the oVirt codebase, uses it as the upstream version of its commercial virtualization product, RHV. oVirt is also the upstream version for Wind River's open virtualization product.

-This page highlights the users, solution providers, supporters, and downstream commercial products of oVirt.
+Below you will find the list of oVirt users, solution providers, supporters and downstream commercial products.

-## oVirt-Based Products
+## oVirt-Based Service Providers

 <div class="parner-block">
 [![Nimbus Concept](/images/logos/Nimbus.png)](http://www.nimbusconcept.com/index-en.html)
-[Nimbus Concept](//www.nimbusconcept.com/index-en.html) has taken oVirt and other open source tools to deliver solutions to their customers, and now is offering something unique: OriginStack, an appliance that integrates hardware, virtualization (oVirt/KVM), private cloud (OpenStack), and support in one integrated package. **[Case Study](/community/user-stories/nimbus-concept-case-study/ "Nimbus Concept Case Study")**
+[Nimbus Concept](//www.nimbusconcept.com/index-en.html) has developed OriginStack, an appliance that integrates hardware, virtualization (oVirt/KVM), private cloud (OpenStack), and support in one integrated package.
+Read the **[case study.](/community/user-stories/nimbus-concept-case-study/ "Nimbus Concept Case Study")**
 </div>

 <div class="parner-block">